Vicorhe/Hindsight20200/README.md

 ## Main Conceptual Reference: “There is only one level”
 ```
-A.	The game consists of the same level platform over and over again
+-	The game consists of the same level platform over and over again

-B.	There is the same objectives and destination
+-	There is the same objectives and destination

-C.	The variations of gameplay are shown thrown unique interactions with the environment, and different character controls
+-	The variations of gameplay are shown thrown unique interactions with the environment, and different character controls
 ```
 ## OUR SPIN
 A.	Beloved All Star Characters

 ```
-Flappy bird and Mario
+Flappy Bird and Mario
 ```
 B.	Custom Platform